-The ketogenic plan has shown favor towards the treatment of certain health conditions such as diabetes, epilepsy, and Alzheimer's disease.
+The ketogenic plan has been shown to favor the treatment of certain health conditions such as diabetes, epilepsy, and Alzheimer's disease.

 Around 20% of your calories should come from protein, while your carbohydrate intake will be reduced to 5-10%.

-By restricting carbohydrate intake to very low levels, your body is forced to use fats as its primary energy source.
+By restricting carbohydrate intake to very low levels, your body is forced to use fats as the primary energy source.
 This is a metabolic state referred to as ketosis.

 Keep in mind: It's crucial to keep your protein intake in check.
 This is because if you eat too much protein, it will be turned to glucose, which will slow down your ketosis.

 Helpful hint: Intermittent fasting may also help you enter ketosis more quickly.
 Intermittent fasting can take various forms, but the most typical includes restricting food consumption to about 8 hours each day and fasting for the remaining 16 hours.

 The ketogenic diet offers a number of health advantages.

 Because carbohydrates are usually the body's main source of energy, limiting carbs causes your body to burn up the carb reserves in your muscles and liver, known as glycogen, within a few days.